Who Moved My Cheese teaches the readers human nature and self-development through a simple and entertaining parable of two little humans and two mice.

 After their cheese was gone Hem and Haw were afraid of getting back in the game.
 They had grown too comfortable, or “mentally fat” as I sometimes call it.

-They were afraid of moving towards new alleys.
+They were afraid of moving toward new alleys.

 - The more you wallow in fear, the worse things will get.
 Move towards your fear and the death of fear is certain (cit.: Brian Tracy)

-Your Life is The Result of Your Mindsets and Actions
+#7.
+Your Life is The Result of Your Mindsets and Actions (ie.: take responsibility)

 While Haw got moving, Hem stayed behind instead.
-He kept sitting at the old cheese station, getting hungier and growing more and more emaciated.
+He kept sitting at the old cheese station, getting hungrier and growing more and more emaciated.

 Wallowing in pity and anger.